hhsadiq/punch-interview/README.md

 Basically you have to write two solutions for this problem.
 One using callbacks and second using promises.

 ```
-  Use callbacks/promises to fetch the titles of web addresses given in query parameters.
+  Use callbacks/promises to fetch the titles of web addresses which are provided in query parameters.
 Parse them in HTML and return bACK HTML
-  Basically you will be fetching home page of each web address, extracting the title tag and display it along with
+  Basically you will be fetching home page of each web address, extracting the title tag and displaying it along with
   original address e.g
   URL: http://localhost:8888/fetch/the/titles?address=google.com&address=http://amazon.com&address=http://www.youtube.com
-  Note: this is just example where only three addresses are given, it can be any number.
+  (Note: this is just example where only three addresses are given, it can be any number)
   You will get input address in array from query params in following two files
   ./server/titles/callbacks/titles.service.js
   ./server/titles/promises/titles.service.js